marendowski/marendowski.github.io/content/projects/sip/index.md

 ## About

 My first "real" project.
-By "real" I mean that I wrote a lot of it and used other libraries and APIs.
+By "real" I mean that I wrote a lot of it and used other libraries and APIs for Linux.
 I learned a lot in the process - [Xlib](https://x.org/releases/current/doc/libX11/libX11/libX11.html), how raster graphics work, makefiles, licenses, git basics, and how to find information online.
-To be honest, I don't even know if it still works.